 When inserting screenshots for competitions, the app will insert a screenshot of the final leaderboard and the response slide of each question.

 Tips on survey screenshots

-If you insert the screenshot of a survey that has received responses, then the screenshot will show audience members progress through the survey at the time the screenshot was taken.
-If there are no responses to the survey at the time you insert the screenshot, then it will show only the survey title and instructions to respond.
+If you insert the screenshot of a Survey that has received responses, then the screenshot will show the participant’s progress through the Survey at the time the screenshot was taken.
+If there are no responses to the Survey at the time you insert the screenshot, then it will show only the survey title and instructions to respond.